gaato/gaato-bot/bots/config/privacy-policy.md

 - **CodeRunBot**#4348
 - **がーとぼっと**#6587

+## What data we collect

+- Message content of the channel where the bot can be seen

+## How we use it

+- The bot uses to determine if a command is being called.
+- If so, the bot use it to create a response.

+It is not used for any other purpose and is discarded immediately.

+## How to opt-out of providing us that data

+The /opt-out command will prevent the bot from tracking the content of your messages.
+Note that this command will disable most of the features of the bot.

-## Information to be acquired and method of acquisition
+## An accessible way for users to request to and deletion of their data

-The bots obtains information about the content of the message and the author of the message for messages on channels that are viewable by the bots.
-This information is used only to determine if a command is being invoked, and if so, to create a response to the command, which is immediately discarded.
-It is **never** stored or transmitted externally.
+Originally, users data is not saved because it is immediately discarded.